5 Reasons Your Healthy Diet May Be Packed With Salt

 You might be surprised to find out that your healthy diet is high in sodium, and these five foods are probably to blame.

 Do you eat a healthy diet?
 While you may think that the things you’re eating are good for you, they could well surprise you.
-In fact, research shows that many of the so-called healthy foods at the store are packed with salt.

 1. You rely on breakfast cereal to start your day